Jeffrey Wilkinson, Ph.D.

 Program Coordinator, JMC

-Professor in Journalism and Mass Communications
+Professor of Journalism and Mass Communications

 BS in Broadcasting, University of Florida

 PhD Mass Communication, University of Georgia, Athens, GA

 Media Law (and Regulation)